Noble-Lab/casanovo/docs/faq.md

 When saving a model snapshot, Casanovo will use the validation data to compute performance measures (training loss, validation loss, amino acid precision, and peptide precision) and print this information to the console and log file.
 After your training job is finished, you can identify the best performing model that achieves the maximum peptide and amino acid precision from the log file and use the corresponding model snapshot.

+**Even though I added new post-translational modifications to the configuration file, Casanovo didn't identify those peptides.**

+The [`config.yaml` configuration file](https://github.com/Noble-Lab/casanovo/blob/main/casanovo/config.yaml) contains all amino acids and post-translational modifications (PTMs) that Casanovo knows.
+By default, this includes oxidation of methionine, deamidation of asparagine and glutamine, N-terminal acetylation, N-terminal carbamylation, and an N-terminal loss of ammonia.
+(Additionally, cysteines are _always_ considered to be carbamidomethylated.)
+Simply making changes to the `residues` alphabet in the configuration file is insufficient to identify new PTMs with Casanovo, however.
+This is indicated by the fact that this option is not marked with `(I)` in the configuration file, which indicates options that can be modified during inference, whereas all remaining options require training a new Casanovo model.

+Therefore, to learn the spectral signature of previously unknown PTMs, a new Casanovo version needs to be _trained_.
+To include new PTMs in Casanovo, you need to:
+1. Update the `residues` alphabet in the configuration file accordingly.
+2. Compile a large training dataset that includes those PTMs and format this as an annotated MGF file.
+3. Train a new version of Casanovo on this dataset.